Breadcrumbs

 "allow_migration_user": true

-2. Are you planning to pass the ACL (recommended)?
-If so, please refer to optional steps 3 and 4 of these instructions and set the value here to "true."
+2. Do you plan to pass the ACL (recommended)?
+If so, please refer to optional steps 3 and 4 of this guide and set the value here to "true".

 "allow_permission_acl": true

-If you do not want to integrate ACL, skip to c. and proceed directly to step 5 (enable/activate SSO via edoobox).
+If you do not wish to integrate ACL, skip directly to Step 5 (Enable/Activate SSO via edoobox) after c.

-3. If an active SAML connection exists, the classic edoobox login can be deactivated.
+3. If an active SAML connection exists, the classic edoobox login can be disabled.

 Info: What is edoobox ACL?

-edoobox ACL (Access Control List) can be used for user authorization management, and each user group can be assigned a value from an edoobox right.
-If you do not use edoobox ACL, the admin with the same email address and authorization must be manually entered in edoobox before the user can log in via SSO.
+edoobox ACL (Access Control List) can be used for user permission management, and each user group can be assigned a value from an edoobox right.
+If you do not use edoobox ACL, the admin with the same email address and permission must be manually recorded in edoobox before the user can log in via SSO.

 We generally recommend using edoobox ACL to control access permissions.
-To enable us to obtain the permissions from your Azure AD, enter a new "claim" under "Attributes" with the name: "edoobox.acl" and the source attribute "user.assignedroles."
+To receive permissions from your Azure AD, create a new "Claim" under "Attributes" with the name: "edoobox.acl" and the source attribute "user.assignedroles".

-To assign app roles (edoobox.acl) in Azure, follow these steps:
+To define App Roles (edoobox.acl) in Azure, follow these steps:

-1. Select "App roles" from the menu on the left.
-If this menu item is not visible, select "Users and groups" from the menu and click on the "Application registration" link, which will take you to the page where you can define the app roles.
+1. In the left-hand menu, select "App roles".
+If this menu item is not visible, select "Users and groups" from the menu and click the "App registrations" link, which will take you to the page where you can define the App roles.

-2. Create a new role by clicking on the "Create new role" button.
+2. Create a new role by clicking the "Create new role" button.

-3. Enter an ad name and the value for the role, then save the 5 roles.
+3. Enter a display name and the value for the role, then save the 5 roles.

 edoobox.acl.3 : Administrator

-Create app role: Create edoobox roles in Azure
+Create App Role: Capture edoobox Roles in Azure

-1. Then navigate back to the Azure portal, select the "Enterprise applications" you created, and select "Users and groups" in the left-hand menu.
+1. Afterwards, navigate back to the Azure portal, select the created "Enterprise applications", and then select "Users and groups" from the left-hand menu.

 3. Enter the required information for the user or group object, such as the name, email address, or group name.

-4. Add users or groups to your enterprise application by assigning the users or groups.
+4. Add users or groups to your Enterprise application by assigning them.

-5. Select the role you want to assign to the user or group and click "Assign."
+5. Select the role you want to assign to the user or group, and then click "Assign".

 5. Activate SSO in edoobox

-Check whether the login works by logging in at the following URLs:
+Verify that the login functions by logging in at the following URLs:

 edoobox V1 login URL: https://app2.edoobox.com/login/sso/IHR-EDOOBOX-KÜRZEL/